AnilDudhe0777/DiamondPricePrediction/README.md

 ![Diamond](templates/diamond.jpg)

-This project focuses on predicting the price of diamonds based on various attributes.
+This project focuses on predicting the price of Diamonds based on various attributes.
 The goal is to build a machine learning model that accurately estimates the price of a diamond given its features, which can be valuable for both the diamond industry and potential buyers.

 ## Table of Contents